So you’ve made up your mind, after a lot of thought. You want to get an A1 printer, a big gun!

-We’ll be reviewing all three, and then giving you some tips on what you should keep in mind before laying down the money, you know how much work goes into your projects, it would be only natural to bring them to life with the right printer right?
+We’ll be reviewing all three, and then giving you some tips on what you should keep in mind before laying down the money, you know how much work goes into your projects, so it would be only natural to bring them to life with the right printer right?

 Without more delay, let’s kick off the product reviews!

-3 Best A1 Printer Plotters Reviewed
+Best A1 Printers Plotters Reviewed

 The Canon imagePROGRAF series has been established as having some of the best photographic printers money can buy, and this printer is no different.
-It comes with an industry leading 12-ink system, which features no switching times between photo black and matte black inks.
-Further, it comes with a 320GB hard drive and an L-COA image processing chip in built.
+It comes with an industry-leading 12-ink system, which features no switching times between photo black and matte black inks.
+Further, it comes with a 320GB hard drive and an L-COA image processing chip inbuilt.

-This printer comes with the best and latest in printer tech, and delivers a consistently wonderful photo printing experience.
-The ease of use via the 3.5 inch touchscreen and a 320GB on board hard drive is unbeatable by any machine in this segment.
+This printer comes with the best and latest in printer tech and delivers a consistently wonderful photo printing experience.
+The ease of use via the 3.5-inch touchscreen and a 320GB onboard hard drive is unbeatable by any machine in this segment.
 Also useful is the 3-LED detector with a condenser lens, which helps you to adjust color reproduction on the go.

 The L-COA processor can handle large image files, multiple jobs without a server and switch between ink tanks on the fly without a computer.
 It can also print via a USB port.
 It can print up to an impressive resolution of 2400 x 1200 dpi.
 The print head comes with over 18,000 nozzles and is carefully monitored by 27 sensors at all times.
 The print basket is very versatile too.

-This printer comes with a number of features which make it a highly recommendable photo printer.
+This printer comes with a number of features that make it a highly recommendable photo printer.
 This 24” printer comes with UltraChrome HD ® inks, which have new pigments, improved black density, and highly improved print permanence.
 The print head is versatile.
 The printer can be had with an internal print server and a spectrophotometer as options.

 The feature set is rich, and the print quality leaves nothing to be desired.
 The 700mL maximum ink cartridge size is one of the largest on the market, which means you can save on having to replace inks all the time.
-The print head can have a resolution up to 2880 x 1440 dpi, which is truly impressive for high quality prints.
+The print head can have a resolution up to 2880 x 1440 dpi, which is truly impressive for high-quality prints.
 The ink droplets can be as small as 3.5 picolitres!

 It can perform borderless printing on a wide variety of paper lengths, from 8” to 24”.
 It also features a built-in roll cutter thus saving the time spent in loading separate sheets.
 The optional print server can hold up to 200 jobs at once from multiple Windows or Mac computers, and the spectrophotometer supports all standard UV and UV-cut measurement requirements.

-This printer is a slightly upmarket version of the P6000 reviewed above, and comes with a number of new features at a higher price.
+This printer is a slightly upmarket version of the P6000 reviewed above and comes with a number of new features at a higher price.
 The 9-ink system is swapped for an UltraChrome HDX set of ten inks which feature up to 99 percent PANTONE FORMULA GUIDE color accuracy.
 It features black reproduction that has been improved radically over previous generations of photo printers.

 This is definitely one of the most important factors.
 Printers at this end of the scale tend to be expensive, but they come chock full of features and equipment otherwise not found.
 The print quality is also beyond reproach in most cases.
 Hence, before going in for an expensive photo printer, make sure your input costs are justified by revenue.